 - More classics – The Amazon Trail and Galleons of Glory were two other titles I played, and that you can still find (especially if you’re tech-savvy; there are online emulators that work great for both.)

 - Where in the World is Carmen Sandiego? – This is a “classic” that’s gotten new life both as a Facebook game and for more modern computer systems.
 An INCREDIBLE geography reference – you will learn where Myanmar is or was, where Burkina Faso is or was, and where a whole host of other neat-sounding world places are.
 And it’s actually fun – not “so educational” that your kids will roll their eyes at you.
 (I’m a little bit guilty of trying to go that route at times, and Ashar will tell you that “Math Circus is just math with ugly clowns.”)
-This one, she enjoys.
+This one, he enjoys.
 Even though we have to look up almost every clue, we do it together and have a good time researching!

 I’m sure there are more modern games that have a historical twist, too.
 These are the ones I’m most familiar with because they’re our style of game, but I know there’s some good stuff out there in the World War II realm!
-(And a couple of Ashar’s older friends love Red Dead Redemption; I don’t, particularly, but even that seems to have taught Ashar about the Wild West, when she’s happened to see them playing!
-That’s not one WE’LL be buying, however.)
+(And a couple of Ashar’s older friends love Red Dead Redemption; I don’t, particularly, but even that seems to have taught Ashar about the Wild West!)

 Wikipedia even has what I think is pretty cool – a list of video games with historical settings.
-I wouldn’t suggest there’s a year’s worth of curriculum in Grand Theft Auto: San Andreas, which is mentioned there, but some of the American Girl ones listed sound pretty intriguing, especially since we’re reading several of those book series now!
+I wouldn’t suggest there’s a year’s worth of curriculum in Grand Theft Auto: San Andreas, which is mentioned there, but some of them sound pretty intriguing!

 The rest of the series